• About

 7. Educate Yourself About Money

 Knowledge is power.
 Read books, listen to podcasts, or take online courses focused on financial literacy.
 Look for resources tailored to women and midlife concerns, such as planning for retirement or navigating caregiving expenses.
-We talk about money in our FREE online community.

 8. Create a Budget That Reflects Your Values